AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-basic-troubleshooting.md

     The Adobe Experience Manager Web Console Configuration page appears.

-1. Search for and click on the *Apache Sling Main Servlet* component.
+1. Search for and select the *Apache Sling Main Servlet* component.

     The configurable options for the Apache Sling Main Servlet are displayed.